 The primary role of the Steering Committee is to recommend certain actions, policies, etc. to the Governing Board.
-To make recommendations, the Steering Committee will vote per the following:
+To make recommendations, the Voting

+The Steering Committee will vote per the following:

-- Each member has one vote. - Voting can only take place in the presence of a quorum (51% of members present) - Email voting may be used for time-sensitive and/or critical votes or in the event that an in-person vote may not be feasible; At least 51 percent of the voting board membership must cast votes for an email vote to be accepted.
+- Each member has one vote. - Voting can only take place in the presence of a quorum (51% of active members present) - Email voting may be used for time-sensitive and/or critical votes or in the event that an in-person vote may not be feasible; at least 51 percent of the voting board active Steering Committee membership must cast votes for an email vote to be accepted.